myusrn/uwpSystrayExtension/README.md

 then from non-admin prompt pskill explorer.exe & explorer.exe to refresh win+i [ settings ] | personalization | taskbar | other system tray icons list

 # Feature and Fix updates
+01/25/23 - build updates and feature updates
+1. updated phone resizing aspect ratio from 9:16 to 9:19.5 80% of screen height to align with modern phones and shift modifier to 19.5:9 landscape mode 50% of screen height
+2. updated tablet window resizing aspect ratio from 16:9 to 16:10 80% of screen height to align with modern samsung tablets and left shift modifier as is using ipad 4:3 80%
+3. updated comments on use of SetSuspendState api and the modern standby vs legacy and hibernate behaviors
+4. updated notes about recreation of package build output signing certificate keys

 09/04/22 - build updates and feature updates
 1. Package | Properties | Package | Target Version updated to current 10.0.22621 [ 22h2 ] from 10.0.17663.0 [ 1809 oct 2018 update ] and Min Version updated to 10.0.17663.0 from 16299.0 [ 1709 fall 2017 creators update ]
 and Package.appxmanifest | open in notepad | TargetDeviceFamily Name="Windows.Universal/Desktop" MinVersion and MaxVersionTested from 10.0.16299.0 and 10.0.17663.0 to 10.0.0.0 for both